officialjaykishan0001/pitcho/README.md

 # pitcho
-pitcho i a platform for startup founder to pitch their products to the world.
+pitcho is a platform for startup founders to pitch their products to the world.